Why Your Business Needs a Quality of Earnings Report Even Without a Sale Planned

 What is the difference between a buy-side and sell-side QoE report?

-A buy-side QoE is commissioned by a buyer to validate a target company’s earnings—often with an incentive to find problems that justify price reductions.
+A buy-side QoE is commissioned by a buyer to validate a target company’s earnings, ensuring the financial health and sustainability of the target company as part of M&A due diligence—often with an incentive to find problems that justify price reductions.
 A sell-side QoE is prepared by the seller to proactively identify and address issues before going to market, putting you in control of the narrative.

 FAQs About Why Your Business Needs a Quality of Earnings Report Even Without a Sale Planned